CNuge/email-report/README.md

 - Write some modules to scrape data from the web, provide you with links to interesting news articles, or whatever else you would like!
 - Write the code in functions so that they can be imported into the `compose_message.py` file and run automatically.
 - When you write these modules, place them in the `message` folder.
 - I have included two example modules for inspiration.
-Information on what they do can be found in posts [here](https://camnugent.wordpress.com/2017/08/09/139/) and [here](https://camnugent.wordpress.com/2017/10/29/ttib-a-set-of-countdowns-using-python-datetime-morning-report-pt-4/)
+Information on what they do can be found in posts [here](https://camnugent.wordpress.com/2017/08/09/139/) and [here](https://camnugent.wordpress.com/2017/10/29/ttib-a-set-of-countdowns-using-python-datetime-morning-report-pt-4/).
 ### 4. Link the report functions to the `compose_message.py` file
 - This file is called to build the body of the message for the email.
 It imports the other modules in the message folder and calls the needed functions.
 - There are annotations within the file to help you import and run your custom functions.
-### 5. Test it out!
+### 5. Test it out
 - You will likely need to tweak the message contents to get it looking how you want.
 - A few test calls of `email_me.py` will show you the output and help with spacing, newlines etc.
-- You can add new modules and import them into `compose_message.py` whenever you like, so you can easily change the report over time!
+- You can add new modules and import them into `compose_message.py` whenever you like, so you can easily change the report over time.
 - After setup, all you need to run the program is:
 ```
 python email_me.py
 ```
 ### 6. Run it automatically
-- you can set the message up to auto send!
+- You can set the message up to auto send.
 - On mac/linux the easiest way to do this is [cron](https://en.wikipedia.org/wiki/Cron)
 - from command line type `crontab -e`
 - then add a command to schedule execution.
 For example: to send the email report at 6am on Monday-Friday on my computer I add the command: `0 6 * * 1-5 python /Users/Cam/bin/email_me.py`